European Cyclists' Federation: Advocacy

-As one of its primary activities, ECF works to influence legislation in favour of cycling.
+As one of its primary activities, ECF works to influence legislation in favor of cycling.
 Apart from raising general awareness around the benefits of cycling, its advocacy involves lobbying and engaging with politicians, policymakers and other stakeholders at the EU and European level as well as international fora such as the United Nations Climate Change conference.

 Graphic about one of the positive impacts of cycling, created for World Bicycle Day on 3 June 2021.

 ECF defines seven policy areas for its advocacy: